 (To view “The Hidden Enemy: Inside Psychiatry’s Covert Agenda,” the Citizens Commission on Human Rights documentary detailing how psychiatry uses the military as its testing ground, click here and then click on “Military Documentary.”)

 This is despite the nearly 50 international drug-regulatory agency warnings that psychiatric drugs can cause suicidal thoughts and actions.

 Dr. Bart Billings, a retired Army psychologist who has treated thousands of veterans suffering from what is commonly called post-traumatic stress disorder (PTSD), has said that the surge of prescriptions since 2005 “coincides with the gradual increase, to this day, of suicides in the military.
 I feel there’s a direct relationship.”

 House Bill 2562 is the counterpart to a bill of the same name introduced in the U.S. Senate (S. 992) on May 1 by Sen. John McCain (R-AZ), and a companion bill to the Veteran Suicide Prevention Act (H.B.
 4640) introduced in the House by Rep. David Jolly (R-FL) in 2016.

 WARNING: Anyone wanting to discontinue psychiatric drugs is cautioned to do so only under the supervision of a competent medical doctor because of potentially dangerous withdrawal symptoms.

-If you or someone you know has been harmed by psychiatric drugs or other mental-health treatment, we want to talk to you.
+If you or a veteran or other member of the military you know has been harmed by psychiatric drugs or other mental-health treatment, we want to talk to you.
 You can contact us privately by clicking here or by calling 303-789-5225.
 All information will be kept in the strictest confidence.
-We welcome your comments below.